mixed-farming/COVID-19_Tracker-_European_Infection_Analysis/README.md

 ```
 cat data_set.csv | python3 mapper.py | python3 reducer.py
 ```
+The above command processes data from the "data_set.csv" file using a mapper script and a reducer script.
+It performs a series of sequential operations to transform the data and generate the final output.

 <!-- RESULTS -->
 ## Results
 Here are some data visuals of the output obtained:
 <!-- MAPPER -->
 ### Mapper
+The mapper script reads data from a CSV file, extracts relevant information, and performs grouping based on location.
+It calculates the difference in total COVID-19 cases between the first and last recorded dates for each location.<br>
 https://github.com/mixed-farming/COVID-19_Tracker-_European_Infection_Analysis/assets/94393300/850fbcf8-b40e-4e49-b944-123b0c6fd0f4
 <!-- REDUCER -->
 ### Reducer
+The reducer script processes the output from the mapper script and calculates the average daily increase in cases for each location.
+The results are then displayed and/or saved in JSON format.
 <!-- INTERMEDIATE LINE GRAPH -->
 #### Intermediate Line Graph
 ![reducer](https://github.com/mixed-farming/COVID-19_Tracker-_European_Infection_Analysis/assets/94393300/aa9f4ffe-389c-4083-bb0c-4d9cb545d466)